 There are over 150 Aeroplan partners, each one of which has its particular rewarding scheme.
 Air Canada for example, Aeroplan’s main partner, will reward up to 150% of the miles you actually fly (that’s why they called them miles in the first place).

-Let me give you a sneak peak at the one of the highest earning rates you can get with the Aeroplanplus® Platinum card:
+Let me give you a sneak peek at the one of the highest earn rates you can get with the AeroplanPlus® Platinum Card:

 That’s an astounding 6.70 miles per dollar!